The legal process for dealing with employment problems

 Mediation

 For many employment issues the employment laws promote mediation as the main way of resolving problems.
 However, this doesn’t apply to disputes about workers’ minimum rights in areas such as pay, holidays/leave, rest/meal breaks, and breastfeeding facilities.
-A labour inspector can enforce these minimum rights in the Employment Relations Authority.
+A labour inspector can enforce these minimum rights in the ERA.

 What is mediation?